 A computer electronics technician, also referred to as a computer engineering technician or a computer tech, is the expert people turn to for hands-on problem solving when they have difficulty with their computer.
-Computer electronics technician might work in the field, in a testing laboratory, in a service department or as an Internet professional.
+These technicians might work in the field, in a testing laboratory, in a service department or as an Internet professional.
 Wherever they work, the duties of a computer electronics technician will typically include installation and maintenance of computer systems.
 Some computer electronics techs are assigned to help customers with their new computers.

-An associate or bachelor's degree is typically required to work in computer electronic technology and certification will also be needed.
+An associate or bachelor's degree is typically required to work in computer electronic technology, and certification will also be needed.
 Many community colleges and universities offer degree programs in computer electronic technology, so it's important to carefully consider which program is right for you.
 Coursework will include such topics as physics, circuit systems, digital electronics, and advanced programming.
 The best programs also prepare the future computer electronics technician for professional certification exams; these exams and credentials are important because certification levels are the yardstick by which prospective employees are measured.

 Those planning a career in computer electronic technology should enjoy troubleshooting and problem solving.
-An interest in math and technology is necessary and because computer electronics technicians often work with technologically-challenged customers, patience and good people skills are also important.
+An interest in math and technology is necessary, and because computer electronics technicians often work with technologically challenged customers, patience and good people skills are also important.